Right-Sided Heart FailureSkip to the navigation

 What happens to the heart?

 Most people develop heart failure because of a problem with the left ventricle.
 But reduced function of the right ventricle can also occur in heart failure.
-As blood begins to back up behind the failing left ventricle and into the lungs, it will become increasingly difficult for the right ventricle to pump returning blood through the lungs.
-Like the left ventricle, the right ventricle will eventually weaken and begin to fail.
+As blood begins to back up behind the failing left ventricle and into the lungs, it will become harder for the right ventricle to pump returning blood through the lungs.
+Like the left ventricle, the right ventricle will weaken with time and start to fail.

 What causes it?

-The most common cause of right-sided heart failure is actually left-sided heart failure (either systolic or diastolic heart failure).
-While left-sided heart failure is typically the cause of right-sided heart failure, other conditions, such as certain lung diseases, can cause the right ventricle to fail even when there is no problem with your left ventricle.
+The most common cause of right-sided heart failure is actually left-sided heart failure.
+But other conditions, such as certain lung diseases, can cause the right ventricle to fail even when there is no problem with your left ventricle.

 What is it?